nathsagar96/json-placeholder-service/comment-service/README.md

 ## Overview

 This is a Spring Boot application that provides a RESTful API for managing blog comments.
-The API allows users to create, retrieve, update, and delete comments.
+The API allows clients to create, retrieve, update, and delete comments.
 Each comment contains a name, email, body, and is associated with a post.